 It's not clear what causes myeloma.

-The myeloma cells continue trying to produce antibodies, as healthy plasma cells do, but the myeloma cells produce abnormal antibodies that the body can't use.
-Instead, the abnormal antibodies (monoclonal proteins, or M proteins) build up in the body and cause problems such as damage to the kidneys.
-Cancer cells can also cause damage to the bones that increases the risk of broken bones.
+The myeloma cells continue trying to make antibodies, as healthy plasma cells do.
+But the body can't use these antibodies, called monoclonal proteins or M proteins.
+Instead, the M proteins build up in the body and cause problems, such as damage to the kidneys.
+Myeloma cells can damage bones and increase the risk of broken bones.

 A connection with MGUS

-Factors that may increase your risk of multiple myeloma include:
+Factors that may increase the risk of multiple myeloma include:

-- Male sex.
+- Being male.
 Men are more likely to develop the disease than are women.

-- Black race.
+- Being Black.
 Black people are more likely to develop multiple myeloma than are people of other races.

 Complications of multiple myeloma include:

-- Frequent infections.
-Myeloma cells inhibit your body's ability to fight infections.
+- Infections.
+Having multiple myeloma lowers the body's ability to fight infections.

 - Bone problems.
-Multiple myeloma can also affect your bones, leading to bone pain, thinning bones and broken bones.
+Multiple myeloma can cause bone pain, thinning bones and broken bones.

-- Low red blood cell count (anemia).
-As myeloma cells crowd out normal blood cells, multiple myeloma can also cause anemia and other blood problems.
+- Low red blood cell count, called anemia.
+As myeloma cells crowd out healthy blood cells, multiple myeloma can also cause anemia and other blood problems.